 FAQs

-What differentiates Selah Academy from other Kindergarten and Preschool programs?
+What differentiates Selah Academy from other schools?

 Also, we are the first school in the valley to offer as part of its week Catechesis of the Good Shepherd, an internationally known Montessori way of helping children connect to God by using sensory materials to do spiritual and practical-life work.